KSP-KOS/KOS/STYLEGUIDE.md

 * Regions (#region) are not used.
 * using statements are on top of a file (outside of namespace {...})
 * Use var only if you have an anonymous type or you can clearly tell what the type is from the right hand side of the expression
+* Member variables should always be private, public access should be provided by an encapsulated property.

 #### Naming
 Follow all .NET Framework Design Guidelines for both internal and external members.
 Highlights of these include: